Vanishing Depth: Training Generalized Depth Adapters with Sinusoidal Depth Preprocessing for Pretrained RGB Encoders: Conclusion

 \section{Conclusion}

-We present Vanishing Depth, a novel self-supervised learning pipeline to augment existing generalized RGB image encoders to incorporate depth feature extraction into their embeddings.
-Our depth augmented RGBD encoders demonstrate a general capability to solve related RGBD downstream tasks, without further fine-tuning and on various depth distributions and densities.
-In addition, they exceed the RGB baselines of their predecessors and SOTA competitors on various downstream benchmarks.
-Notably, we achieve SOTA with 56.05 mIoU on SUN-RGBD segmentation and 88.3 RMSE on Void's depth completion.
-Moreover, in pose estimation, our depth-augmented encoders outperform their predecessors and competitors by a large margin in most metrics.
-This underlies the value of our methods' generalized RGBD feature extraction.
-With our PDE, we archive a higher precision than using norm-based depth encoding.
-This is particularly evident in our depth completion results.
-Although norm-based VD encoders yield good and sometimes better results than the PDE-based counterparts, we further show in our supplements that PDE is generally more stable and less affected by the input depth distribution and especially depth density.
-Our work contributes to research for generalized multi-modal image encoders, which enables generalization on various domains, distributions, densities, problem sizes, and downstream tasks.
+We present SDP and vanishing depth: a self-supervised pipeline to train generalized depth adapters for existing generalized RGB encoders.
+With SDP, our adapters demonstrate a general capability to address related RGBD downstream tasks without further finetuning and on various depth distributions and densities.
+They exceed the RGB baselines of their predecessors and generalized RGBD SOTA competitors on various downstream benchmarks.
+Notably, we achieve absolute SOTA with 56.05 mIoU on SUN-RGBD segmentation.
+In pose estimation, our adapters outperform their multi-modal or RGBD predecessors and depth-aware RGB competitors.
+SDP achieves a higher precision than using SOTA norm-based depth preprocessing.
+This is particularly evident in our depth completion and perturbation experiments.
+Although our norm-based encoders yield similar results to their SDP-based counterparts, we show that SDP is generally more stable and less affected by shifting depth input.
+This is especially important for depth inputs, which often fluctuate in test time environments.
+Our work aims to contribute to research for generalized image encoders, which enable generalization across various domains, distributions, densities, problem sizes, and downstream tasks.
 This is achieved without the need for finetuning, allowing for fast adaptation on a shared encoder for efficient and modular multi-agent systems.
+Here, we especially see the potential of our generic RGBD embeddings in the field of VLA and robot policy learning, which generally benefits from pretrained encoders but requires finetuning at the cost of overfitting to their training environment.
+We believe that SDP can be further adapted to benefit other modalities that are facing similar issues related to encoding continuous unbounded numbers.